Fundamental physical chemistry and its application to chemical processes. Includes spectroscopy, quantum mechanics, thermodynamics, and kinetics.

 - Teaching Arrangements

-- There are 3 lectures, 1 tutorial and 1 four-hour laboratory class each week.
+There are three lectures, one tutorial and one 4-hour laboratory class each week.

 - Highly Recommended: Atkins' Physical Chemistry, P. Atkins and J. De Paula (10th Edition)